d-ries/linux-essentials/06_software/99_assignments.md

 # Assignment on software

-In this assignment we will use `apt` instead of `apt-get` and `apt-cache`which are older commands
+In this assignment we will use `apt` instead of `apt-get` and `apt-cache` which are older commands

 ## Task 1
-Update the local APT cache.
+Update the local apt cache.
 This will get the latest info from the repositories

 ## Task 2
 Upgrade all packages installed with _apt_ to the latest available version